kubernetes/website/content/en/docs/concepts/configuration/secret.md

 Depending on how you created the Secret, as well as how the Secret is used in your Pods, updates to existing `Secret` objects are propagated automatically to Pods that use the data.
-For more information, refer to [Mounted Secrets are updated automatically](#mounted-secrets-are-updated-automatically).
+For more information, refer to [Using Secrets as files from a Pod](#using-secrets-as-files-from-a-pod) section.

 ### Using a Secret